 Additional Read: How to consolidate loans from different lenders

 This will make your debt easy to manage and affordable to clear.
 Once you repay your outstanding debt, your credit score will instantly show an improvement.
 Then, as you repay the debt consolidation loan, your score will improve further.
 Bajaj Finserv offers India’s fastest personal loan especially customised for doctors’ unique needs.
-These easy loans are quick to apply for and are disbursed to your account in under 24 hours.
+These easy loans are quick to apply for and are disbursed to your account in under 48 hours* of loan approval.

 2. Lower Your Dependency on Multiple Credit Cards